Installing a Sony XAV-AX150 head unit in a 2015 Subaru WRX

 I eventually managed to get the stereo mounted with all four speakers working, but it feels like it's just a matter of time until the harness shakes loose again.
 I contacted Crutchfield technical support, and their advice was just to try replugging everything again and then contact them if there are still problems (which may indicate a faulty pin in the harness).

 I'd tried using the phone-only version of Android Auto before and found it to be a buggy (and now-discontinued) mess, but I'm actually pleasantly surprised with how well the head unit has worked so far.
-It's a bit laggy at times and the touchscreen missing some presses, but in general it works fine for navigation and for running music and podcast apps.
+It's a bit laggy at times and the touchscreen misses some presses, but in general it works fine for navigation and for running music and podcast apps.

 One oddity that I've noticed is that Bluetooth is basically always enabled on my phone now regardless of how hard I try to disable it when I don't need it.
 It seem like Android Auto still uses Bluetooth (maybe just for phone calls?) despite being connected to the head unit via USB, and the phone app very aggressively enables it and leaves it enabled.

 Android Auto also seems determined to shove Google Maps in my face.
 It always launches on the head unit as soon as my phone is connected, and even if I don't use navigation, my phone ends up in navigation mode after I've disconnected it from the car.
-A gazillion other people have reported this for ages and the Android Auto team seems either incapable of or unwilling to fix it, so it seems like there's no choice but to live with it.
-I guess I'm lucky that I'm at least able to dismiss the notification, unlike some other users.
+A gazillion other people have reported it for ages and the Android Auto team seems either incapable of or unwilling to fix it, so it seems like there's no choice but to live with it.7 I guess I'm lucky that I'm at least able to dismiss the notification, unlike some other users.

 I initially had problems with music being silenced at times, often just after a navigation instruction had been spoken.
 Oddly, the music app would indicate that it was still playing the song, but the volume indicator that was displayed when I used the volume buttons would indicate that the navigation (rather than media) volume was being adjusted.
 I saw some reports that might be related.
 The following is very programmer-centric, but at least in my case, I had a suspicion that the problem was that the app was losing the audio focus and not reacquiring it (possibly starting with a change in Android 11 or 12).
 I haven't seen the problem again since modifying the app to reacquire the audio focus whenever it starts playing.
 Who knows; if you're seeing the same problem, maybe try asking the app's developer to look into this.